Use filters so your Zap only triggers on certain days/times

 Filters can be used to narrow the time that your Zap sends data to the action.
 There are two important factors to consider first:

-If your Trigger data includes the day of the week in any of the fields, you can have your Zap only Trigger on certain days.
+If your trigger data includes the day of the week in any of the fields, you can have your Zap only run on certain days.
 For example, here is how Gmail passes along the date and time:

 The "contains" condition is used because there will be other date/timestamp information coming from the field, The "exactly matches" condition would prevent the data from passing the filter conditions in this scenario.